 (No, my S.O. didn’t pause it because he was like, I said there was nothing on the patio, and I’m all, you grunted, how is that an I said?)

-Okay… so, the rich doucebags are all freaking out because NOBODY IS FLYING THE PLANE.
-I’m, like, how did it take off?
-I mean… how?
+Okay… so, there are bombs, and the rich doucebags are all freaking out about that, then somebody opens the cockpit door….
+AND NOBODY IS FLYING THE PLANE.

 My S.O. snorts and stands up.
 He’s all, this is so lame.
 They’re dead.

-That’s not the point, he says.
-He’s all, even if they’re not dead… which, THEY’RE DEAD… this is so This is the End.
+He’s all, they’re dead, and even if they’re not dead… which, THEY’RE DEAD… this is so This is the End.

-He’s, like, don’t touch the sodas, we’ve got to save them for after the storm, you know, for when there’s no power.”
+My S.O. yells, “Don’t touch the sodas, we’ve got to save them for after the storm, you know, for when there’s no power.”

 Cooperative… Collective… Cooperative… Collective… Does this ring a bell for anybody else?

 Where was I?
-Right, these two genetically perfect kids as spotless as a spotless lamb used in ancient sacrifices eons ago get taken to this underground facility where everybody is wearing black anti-contamination suits that look like old school witch suits.
+So our sacrifices are taken to an underground facility where everybody is wearing black anti-contamination suits that look like old school witch suits.